jnx86bcn/gnomecity/Readme.txt

-npm install para bajar los node modules necesarios npm start para debug mode en localhost:8080 npm run build para generar los binarios
+"npm install to download all node modules packages" "npm test to run all the unit test"
+"npm start tp start the server"